 In the age of oversharing, social media users have become adept at tuning out the unwanted noise.
 But as a financial advisor, listening to some of that so-called noise can actually benefit your business.
+In this case, customer life events are an ideal opportunity to check in with your network.

 Why Social Listening Is Important